Aaditya-S-1056/Speech_Emotion_Recognition_Tess/README.md

 1) Unpack the samples file for checking the audios
 2) Unpack the Emotion Emojis for the emojis that are displayed
 3) For the data set go to this site :https://www.kaggle.com/datasets/ejlok1/toronto-emotional-speech-set-tess
-4) Yt link for the video is :
+4) Yt link for the video with the demo vid is :